Between 60 – 70 children in Northern Ireland are diagnosed with cancer each year.

 The Children’s Cancer Unit Charity’s mission is to support the work of the existing unit and staff at the Royal Belfast Hospital for Sick Children in providing care for children with cancer and blood disorders.
-This includes funding equipment and resources such as staff training and research.

 A longer term objective of the Charity is to achieve a dedicated Haematology and Oncology Unit for children at the new children’s hospital planned for Northern Ireland in the next 5-7 years.
 This will ensure a sharp focus on facilities and treatment for patients and for high level research into cancer and blood disorders.